 Canvas will be used extensively in this section of 1A.
 The online portion of our course will be organized by weekly modules where you will be able to post assignments, access copies of documents handed out in class, and explore additional resources and links related to our course material.
-Please make it a habit to visit the site and explore what it contains, though the site will be in development as the course progresses.
+Please make it a habit to visit the site and explore what it contains.
+The site will develop as the course progresses.
 Add a picture to your profile so that we can have an easier time learning and using names in class.
 I will update the grade book every three weeks or so, which will allow you to keep track of your progress.
-But please be advised that significant portions of the course grade will not be earned until well into the semester, and zeroes will typically greatly damage your grade.
+But please be advised that significant portions of the course grade will not be earned until well into the semester, and zeroes will typically damage your grade severely.